nschlia/ffmpegfs/README.md

 Web site:<br />
 https://nschlia.github.io/ffmpegfs/<br />

+*This is a fix for a last minute bug in 1.1*
-*Release 1.1 is out!
+*Release 1.11 is out!
 Now work commences on V1.2 bringing nice new features like DVD support.
 So please stay tuned.*

 ffmpegfs is a read-only FUSE filesystem which transcodes between audio and video formats on the fly when opened and read.